SoCalledChristian/socalledchristian.github.io/cheat-sheets/sola-scriptura.md

 ---
 layout: page
-title: Sola Scriptura's Slippery Slope
+title: Behind the Curtain of Sola Scriptura
 ---

 Is the Bible the only essential thing a Christian needs, and hasn't it been that way since the earliest days of the church?